Lautarocuello98/business-web-app/README.md

 ## ✨ Overview

-Business Web Manager is a Django-based web application designed to manage internal operational workflows for small teams or businesses.
+Business Web Manager is a Django-based web application designed to manage internal operational workflows for small teams and businesses.

-The platform centralizes **client records, job management, task priorities, and operational tracking** in a single dashboard interface.

-Users can create and manage clients, assign jobs with priorities and due dates, track status, and monitor operational metrics through a clean dashboard.
+The platform centralizes **client management, job tracking, task prioritization, and operational metrics** within a single dashboard interface.
+Users can create and manage clients, assign jobs with priorities and due dates, track job status, and monitor operational activity from a unified control panel.

 The project demonstrates practical web development patterns commonly used in real-world business applications, including: